CP1404/Practicals/prac_07/README.md

 ## Modifications

 1. Add another language to the file - and make sure it still works properly.
-2. Add another field to your `ProgrammingLanguage` class: **Pointer Arithmetic**.
+2. Add another field to your `ProgrammingLanguage` class for **Pointer Arithmetic**.
    This will be a Boolean variable.
    This work may take a bit of effort, as you need to update the class and any code that uses it.
-You also need to add the correct values to your data file (in a form similar to reflection).
+You also need to add the appropriate values to your data file (in a form like reflection).
 3. Check that your code is complete including updating any docstrings.
    Are `__str__` and other methods complete and good?

 Languages that support pointer arithmetic include C, C++, C# and D.
 Go, Rust and Swift have pointers but no pointer arithmetic.
 Many languages, including Python, Visual Basic, Java and JavaScript, do not (really) have pointers, so they do not have pointer arithmetic.

 # Intermediate Exercises